xsthunder/data2dataframe/README.md

 # setup
 ## dependency

-it's recommaned to install a new environment use [this script](https://github.com/xsthunder/linux-setting/blob/master/bash-script/conda/create-clean-data.sh)
+it's recommaned to install a new environment using [this script](https://github.com/xsthunder/linux-setting/blob/master/bash-script/conda/create-clean-data.sh)

 ## installation